Customer: Major Road Projects Victoria (MRPV)

 - tall fences next to Braeside Park to protect local wildlife

 - a wider pedestrian underpass at Braeside Park to improve connectivity

-Exemplifying the principles of the Victorian Government Recycled First policy, this project used the equivalent to 30million water bottles of plastic waste in 32,000 square meters of noise walls.
-Manufactured locally, the noise wall panels comprised of 85% recycled content, the first time noise walls were installed incorporating such high recycled content.
-Being lighter weight than traditional panels improved installation method and reduced the materials required in the footings.
-In addition the project, maximised use of waste crushed glass in asphalt, used recycled plastic reinforcing mesh in Shared Use Paths and used recycled plastic drainage pipes.
+Exemplifying the principles of the Victorian Government Recycled First policy, this project used the equivalent of 30 million water bottles of plastic waste in 32,000 square metres of noise walls.
+Manufactured locally, the noise wall panels comprised of 75% recycled content, the first time noise walls were installed incorporating such high recycled content.
+Being lighter weight than traditional panels, installation ws simpler and the material required in the footings was reduced.
+In addition, the project maximised the use of waste crushed glass in asphalt, used recycled plastic reinforcing mesh in Shared Use Paths, and used recycled plastic drainage pipes.

 Overall, 97% of construction waste was diverted from landfill and 44% of energy used was from green energy providers.

 The project has received a number of industry awards, including: